cedricfeist/kubernetes-hands-on/README.md

 The last thing we will look at in this session is Network Policies.

-Before applying the configuration file, look at guestbook-all-in-one.yaml file.
+Before applying the configuration file, look at *guestbook-all-in-one.yaml* file

 ```
 kubectl apply -f guestbook-all-in-one.yaml